DEVELOPMENT

 Just Like Riding a Bike

 Think back to when you learned how to ride a bike.
-Our guess is that you learned in stages.
+We guess that you learned in stages.

 Stage 1: A loved one told you about the concept of what to do to ride the bike.
 You thought you knew exactly what to do, so you immediately tried to apply it.
 And what happened?
 My guess is you fell and scraped your knee.